petruwka/btc-price-notifier/README.md

 User is notified about the threshold only once.
 It means that when the alert happened for some threshold, user is notified, and this threshold is cancelled.
 User can define as many alert thresholds as he wishes.
 He also can cancel his alert (button 'Cancel' near the threshold in the list of My Thresholds')
-The application fetches trades from Bitfines cryptocurrency exchange (with the help of xchange library - https://github.com/knowm/XChange).
+The application fetches trades from Bitfines cryptocurrency exchange (with the help of xchange library - https://github.com/knowm/XChange, and its streaming enhancement - https://github.com/bitrich-info/xchange-stream ).

 The application comes with web UI (simple one but still user friendly).